Le Vingtième siècle. La vie électrique

 Le Vingtième siècle.
 La vie électrique (1890) is a science fiction novel written by the French author Albert Robida.
 It aims to describe various aspects of life in France in 1955.
 Robida weaves the scientific work and technological advances made by the illustrious French scientist Philox Lorris into his plot.
 A great emphasis is put on how the new technology has transformed the French society and individual lives of people.
 The novel is written in a lively tone and contains many comic situations.
 The original French edition included multiple illustrations drawn by the author which are executed in a satirical style reflecting Robida's other occupation as a caricaturist.

 Background

 La Vie électrique by Albert Robida, translated as Electric Life, was serialized in La Science Illustrée from 28 November 1891 to 30 July 1892 and published in book form by La Librairie Illustrée in 1892.
 It was advertised as a continuation of the Vingtième siècle sequence which had begun with Le Vingtième siècle, and was presumably commissioned by Louis Figuier, the editor of La Science illustrée for the roman scientifique section of the magazine with that specific brief.
-The author subsequently added a fourth long story to the series in the novella Un Potache en 1950 as an afterthought which added little that was new to the image of life in the mid-twentieth century and was milder in its satire.
-Of the three major elements of the series, La Vie électrique is most savagely critical of the way the world appeared to the author to be going, at least partially, and even when it eventually settles more contentedly into blatant and unrepentant farce, it retains a trenchant black edge.
-However, given that so many of its sarcastic anticipations have actually been realized, it may have seemed more farcical in 1892 than it does now.
-Robida was only extrapolating visible trends in constructing his image of the future, but he probably assumed that he was extrapolating them to absurd extremes.
-On the other hand, modern readers can see that he did not go as far as he might have done in certain instances.
+The author subsequently added a fourth long story to the series in the novella Un Potache en 1950 as an afterthought.